RobinKwong/robinkwong.github.io/_posts/2017-03-26-need-for-news.markdown

 ---

 <span class="firstLetter">I</span> am lucky enough to have a chance to explore these issues on the inaugural FT-Nikkei fellowship programme.
-I will be in San Francisco until May 30 for the fellowship, and will be chronicling what I learn on this blog.
+I will be in San Francisco until May 30 for the fellowship, and [will be chronicling](/fellowship/) what I learn on this blog.
 To summarise, these are the questions I will be exploring:

 - How can we create a need for news by igniting curiosity?
 How can we make the FT a place that sparks new enquiry, instead of one that just answers our readers questions?

 - How can journalism encourage exploration, particularly through the use of digital technologies including interactivity and virtual reality?

-- How do we tell stories that create emotional understanding and empathy?
+- How do we tell stories that create [emotional understanding](/two-types/) and empathy?

 - What does it mean for games to be journalism?
 Is interactive non-fiction an oxymoron?

-*What to read next*: [Two types of journalism](/two-types/)
+<p><a href="/fellowship/">&#8594; Fellowship Section</a></p>